jbbees/uw_assignment_jak/README.md

 The company has not abandoned their intended use for DAML to be adopted in the financial sector.
 In fact, their main customer for DAML

-The original blockchain software they in

-Yuval Rooz

 #### Landscape

+The landscape of blockchain at the inception of Digital Asset was very broad, that blockchain could be used to solve any kind of problem applicable to finance and business in general.
+But through the years finace providers had very little rollover into blockchain as

+Adoption is slow.
+Investment in blockchain by financial firms has lost its enthusiasm.
+But

 Blockchain cannot be used to solve everything.
+Blockchain framework is useful for "future-proofing" allows the user

+combine different kinds of different

+Allows you to combine

+Blockchain has proven to be very useful in terms of keeping track of company ownership.
+All

 Key Competitors:
 R3  [EBSITE](https://www.r3.com/)